miguel-ambrona/deadpos/README.md

    [CHA](https://github.com/miguel-ambrona/D3-Chess).
    Then install CHA with `sudo make install-cha`.

-3. Run `make get-retractor` to download and build our retraction engine.
+3. Run `make get-sherlock` to download and build our retraction and legality engine.

 4. Compile the tool with `make`.
 (You may need to enable shared libraries with `sudo /sbin/ldconfig -v` first.)